fahdr/asz-dbz/README.md

      ```
    - Set auto scaling values.
      ```bash
      autoscaling_minimum_size_by_az = 1  # Minimum number of instances.
-Will by multipled by number of availibilty zones during installation autoscaling_maximum_size_by_az = 10 # Minimum number of instances.
-Will by multipled by number of availibilty zones during installation autoscaling_average_cpu  = 30 # Threshold for autoscaling
+Will by multiplied by number of availabilty zones during installation autoscaling_maximum_size_by_az = 10 # Minimum number of instances.
+Will by multiplied by number of availibalty zones during installation autoscaling_average_cpu  = 30 # Threshold for autoscaling
     ```